Goshe00/Assistive-Switch-Testing-System---CG65/Software/README.md

  3) Run `main_window.py`
  4) Install libraries and dependencies as prompted in the console

 This will launch the main window of the application, which includes a mode selection dialog.
 Users can choose between single-point and multi-point tests by selecting the appropriate radio button and clicking the "OK" button.
-See README.md inside the NeoPrint folder for more detailed instructions.
+See README.md inside the NeoPrint folder for further instructions.

 ## Features